dotbitHQ/dotbithq.github.io/we-are-hiring/chief-evangelist.md

 Please read through our websites and docs, and make a doc explaining your plans to promote .bit.

-After that, please send your resume and the plan to **joindotbit@did.id**, we will give you feedback within 24 hours.
+After that, please send your resume and the plan to **hiring@d.id**, we will give you feedback within 24 hours.

 ## Useful Links
 - Website: [did.id](https://did.id)